 ➡️ Everything Dressing by Stonewall Kitchen

 And the great taste is now official, thanks to the sofi™ Award .
-The jury's opinion was clear: gold for the first-class Everything Aioli.
+The jury's opinion was clear: Gold for the first-class Everything Aioli.

 Cheers to good taste!